-New South Wales consumers continue to represent over half of the TCO workload, with Victoria approximately 21% and Queensland consumers at 20%.
-Not surprisingly, over the last 12 months Victoria has been most impacted in terms of the number of complaints and therefore the percentage of Victorian complaints to total complaints is significantly down on previous years.
+New South Wales consumers continue to represent over half of the TCO workload, with Victoria approximately 26% and Queensland consumers at 21%.
 It is anticipated, subject to any unusual COVID-19 impact, that in the next year the percentage of Victorian complaints to total complaints will go back to the historical percentage of about 30% of claims.

-Generally, and historically, the TCO normally averages 1,000 complaints per year for the Toll Operators in the scheme and so would expect approximately 250 complaints per quarter.
-To receive 502 complaints in the last 12-month period is a significant reduction on the number expected.
+Generally, and historically, the TCO normally averages 1,000 complaints per year for the Toll Operator in the scheme and so would expect approximately 250 complaints per guarter.
+To receive 459 complaints in the last 12-month period is a significant reduction on the number expected.
 However, it should be noted again, in the last 12-month period the number of complaints has been impacted significantly by COVID-19.
 Nevertheless, the Toll Operator should be commended on the continual improvements being made to their internal complaint resolution services.